skalogs/skalogs-bundle/README.md

 ### Rancher platforms

-Each rancher platform will have it's own configuration (inventory + group_vars + hosts_vars).
+Each Rancher platform will have its own configuration (inventory + group_vars + hosts_vars).
-By default wrappers will use production one.
+By default wrappers will use the production configuration.

-But you can use other ones changing inventory from the command line (everything is relative to the path of the inventory file).
+You can use other configurations by changing inventory from the command line (everything is relative to the path of the inventory file).
 ```
 ./ansible-playbook_wrapper configure_host.yml -K -i path/to/inventory